agnusmaximus/cyclades/README.md

    is fed to the constructor of the model, and each subsequent line is used to instantiate separate instances of the `Datapoint` class.

-   For example, if we had the custom model class `MyCustomModel` and the custom data point class `MyCustomDatapoint`, a data file containing
+   For example, suppose we are writing the custom model class `MyCustomModel` and the custom data point class `MyCustomDatapoint` and the data file contains

    ```c++
    1 2
    1